Fluished/CC-DAALGO22/README.md

-This Repo contains all my works from 03202 CC-DAALGO22 Made by: GUTIERREZ, MIGUEL JOAQUIN P.
+This Repo contains all my works from 03202 CC-DAALGO22
+\nMade by: GUTIERREZ, MIGUEL JOAQUIN P.